-When clay soil is damp, it’s sticky, heavy and dense, and it’s tough for water to drain.
+When clay soil is damp, it’s sticky, heavy and dense.
+It’s tough for water to drain.

 Tulips don’t mind if the ground is on the dryer side during the summer, which is good for our semi-arid summers in the West.

-The only thing I’ve found that works is to fence them off.
+The only thing I’ve found that works is to fence the tulips off.

 Not the prettiest look, ahem.

 So, if you have critters, you may want to check out the other spring flowers below.